uber/Cadence-Docs/src/docs/05-go-client/19-workflow-non-deterministic-error.md

 ### I want to check if my code change will produce non-deterministic errors, how can I debug?

 Cadence provides replayer test, which functions as an unit test on your local machine to replay your workflow history comparing to your potential code change.
-If you introduce a non-deterministic change, the test will fail.
+If you introduce a non-deterministic change and your history triggers it, the test should fail.
 Check out [this page](./18-workflow-replay-shadowing.md) for more details.